sagemath/trac_to_gh/Issue 9369.md

 # Issue 9369: make verbose command flush its output

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9369

 Original creator: was